Wednesdays at 1.15pm Free Admission, Retiring Collection

 Charles Andrews is Organist of the Temple Church and professor of organ and Organ co-ordinator at the Royal College of Music, continuing a long-standing connection between the two institutions.
 Charles studied at the RCM with David Graham, Sophie-Véronique Cauchefer-Choplin, John Barstow and John Blakely with the aid of a Douglas & Kyra Downie Award, achieving the Harold Darke Memorial Prize for organ.

-Charles’s playing can be heard at weekly services and concerts at the Temple Church, continuing the virtuoso tradition of such predecessors as George Thalben-Ball and John Birch.
+Charles’s playing can be heard at several weekly services and concerts at the Temple Church, continuing the virtuoso tradition of such predecessors as George Thalben-Ball and John Birch.

 .